tokio-rs/website-next/content/tokio/tutorial/spawning.md

 Tasks spawned by `tokio::spawn` **must** be `'static`.
 The expression being spawned must not borrow any data.

-For example, the following example will not compile:
+For example, the following will not compile:

 ```rust
 use tokio::task;